sendyhalim/blog/content/posts/development-practices/2020-04-26-what-i-would-have-done-differently-system-integration.md

 +++
-title = "What I would have done differently when doing system integration" date = 2020-08-22T00:00:00+07:00 description = "What I would have done differently when doing system integration"
+title = "What I would have done differently - system integration" date = 2020-08-22T00:00:00+07:00 description = "What I would have done differently when doing system integration"